mohammadamreen60/college_rank_predictor/README.md

 college_cutoff_data.csv: A CSV file that contains historical data about college cutoff scores for various courses.
 This data is used to train the model and to inform predictions about which colleges a student might get into based on their academic data.

-templates/index.html: The main webpage that serves as an input form where users can enter their academic data, such as marks and exam scores, to make a prediction.
+put index.html and result.html in templates folder

-templates/result.html: This page displays the prediction result to the user, showing which college they are most likely to be admitted to based on the provided data.
+index.html: The main webpage that serves as an input form where users can enter their academic data, such as marks and exam scores, to make a prediction. result.html: This page displays the prediction result to the user, showing which college they are most likely to be admitted to based on the provided data.